Max Kless

 You are reading a spec.
 A notification arrives.
 You flick over.
 You return.
 You try to regain the thread.
 It takes longer than you admit.

 Sophie Leroy’s work on attention residue is clear: when you switch tasks, part of your mind remains stuck on the previous one.
 Performance suffers on the next.
-The residue is not a metaphor.
+The residue is measurable.
 It is the hangover of unfinished cognitive work.

 Scale that across a day.
 Email, Slack, feed, group chats, analytics, calendar pings, news alerts that sound like a fire alarm.
-You do not just lose focus.
-You lose the felt sense of completion.
+You lose focus and the felt sense of completion.
 You finish fewer things deeply.
 Your nervous system notices.

 The anxiety of being online looks like an individual problem.
 It behaves like a systems problem.
 The user feels weak.
 The environment is simply expensive.